botify-hq/developers-docs/api_docs/markdowns/api/usage/urls-filtering.md

 # URLs Filtering

-Botify API allows you to filter the dataset of URLs of your analysis and return any available information. **Full list of requestable fields** can be found in [[Urls Datamodel;urls-datamodel]].
+Botify API allows you to filter the dataset of URLs of your analysis and return any available information. **Full list of requestable fields** can be found in [[URLs Datamodel;urls-datamodel]].

 ## Endpoint